Abe to oversee talks on first-strike capability

 The idea of Japan having "the ability to intercept ballistic missiles and others, even in the territory of an enemy" comes despite its strictly defence-oriented policy and pacifist Constitution, which Mr Abe was forced to abandon his dreams of amending.
 A decision on the weapons to buy is due by the end of the year.

-Mr Abe, who abruptly resigned last Friday (Aug 28) but is staying on as PM until a successor is chosen, will likely map out a new security policy at a National Security Council meeting to be held by next week.
+Mr Abe, who abruptly resigned last Friday but is staying on until a successor is chosen, will likely map out a new security policy at a National Security Council meeting to be held by next week.

-This is before the ruling Liberal Democratic Party votes for its new President on Sept 14, and before Parliament is set to convene two days later to officially inaugurate the new PM.
+This is before the ruling Liberal Democratic Party votes for its new president on Sept 14, and before Parliament is set to convene two days later to officially inaugurate the new prime minister.

 Mr Abe will also oversee talks on an alternative plan for the United States' land-based Aegis Ashore anti-ballistic missile system, which Japan ditched in June after it found that a costly technical redesign was necessary to ensure that boosters would not fall on residential areas.